-Wetland resource areas provide valuable functions that may not always evident.
-Wetlands play a significant role in recharging groundwater supplies, provide habitat function that promotes biodiversity, create healthy fisheries, provide storage and detention of floodwaters that can greatly mitigate damage from rainfall and provide removal of pollutants.
+Wetland resource areas provide valuable functions that may not always be evident.
+Wetlands play a significant role in recharging groundwater supplies, providing habitat function that promotes biodiversity, creating and sustaining healthy fisheries, providing storage and detention of floodwaters that can greatly mitigate damage from rainfall and removal of pollutants.
 A wetland delineation defines the ‘line’ that divides the wetland resource area from the upland area.
 Permitting is required for activities within a wetland resource area and within the buffer zone.
 The buffer zone is the upland border immediately adjacent to the edge of the wetland.
 The buffer zone width can vary based on the regulations that apply.

 Wetland Delineation and Permitting